Knowledge Gradient for Multi-Objective Bayesian Optimization with Decoupled Evaluations: Experiments

 \section{Experiments}

-As observed in the introduction, the two main reasons for evaluating one objective more frequently than another are because it is relatively cheap, and because it is harder to learn.
+The two main reasons for evaluating one objective more frequently than another are because it is relatively cheap, and because it is harder to learn.
 Thus, the largest improvement is seen when the expensive objectives are easier to learn.
 The experiments on synthetic bi-objective problems in this section demonstrate this in two cases, where the cheaper objective is made harder-to-learn using a shorter length scale and the presence of observation noise, respectively.

-\subsection{Synthetic Problems}
+\paragraph{Synthetic Problems}

-We test the algorithm on two families of test problems, each with two input dimensions and two objectives.
+We test the algorithm on two families of 100 test problems, each with two input dimensions and two objectives.
 In order to avoid model mismatch, the objectives are generated independently as samples from different Gaussian processes using a Mat\'ern-\(5/2\) kernel.
 In the first family of test problems, the first objective has a length scale of 0.2 while the second has a length scale of 1.8.
 This difference makes the first objective much harder to learn.
-An example is shown in \cref{fig:test-problem-lengthscales}.
 In this family, no observation noise is added when sampling the problem.
 In the second family of test problems, both objectives have a length scale of 0.4 and the first is instead made harder to learn by the inclusion of observation noise.
 The noise added has a standard deviation of 1 which is reasonably large compared with the output scale which is also 1.
 The second objective is noise free.
 In both cases, we pretend that the cost or latency of the first objective is 1, while that of the second objective is 10.
 A full description of the hyper-parameters used to generate these test problems can be found in \cref{sec:experiment-details}.